 Cynthia Barnett is an award-winning environmental journalist who has reported on water and climate change around the world.
 Her latest book is Rain: A Natural and Cultural History, longlisted for the National Book Award and a finalist for the 2016 PEN/E.O.
 Wilson Literary Science Writing Award.|

-Blue Revolution, which calls for a water ethic for America, was named by The Boston Globe as one of the top 10 science books of 2011.
+Ms. Barnett is also the author of Blue Revolution: Unmaking America’s Water Crisis, which articulates a water ethic for America.
+Blue Revolution was named by The Boston Globe as one of the top 10 science books of 2011.
 The Globe describes Ms. Barnett’s author persona as "part journalist, part mom, part historian, and part optimist."
 The Los Angeles Times writes that she "takes us back to the origins of our water in much the same way, with much the same vividness and compassion as Michael Pollan led us from our kitchens to potato fields and feed lots of modern agribusiness."

-Ms. Barnett’s previous book, Mirage, won the gold medal for best nonfiction in the Florida Book Awards and was named by The St. Petersburg Times as one of the top 10 books that every Floridian should read.
+Her first book, Mirage: Florida and the Vanishing Water of the Eastern U.S. won the gold medal for best nonfiction in the Florida Book Awards and was named by The St. Petersburg Times as one of the top 10 books that every Floridian should read.
 "In the days before the Internet," the Times said in a review, "books like Rachel Carson’s Silent Spring and Marjory Stoneman Douglas’ River of Grass were groundbreaking calls to action that made citizens and politicians take notice.
 Mirage is such a book."